Fuel Injector Replacement Cost

 Can you replace fuel injectors yourself?

-Yes, it’s possible to replace fuel injectors yourself if you have the right tools, knowledge and experience working with automotive fuel systems.
+Yes, it’s possible if you have the right tools and experience, but fuel systems are pressurized and the job can be risky.
 The process typically involves relieving the fuel system pressure, removing engine components to access the injectors, disconnecting the fuel rail and installing new injectors.
+For most drivers, a professional repair is the safer choice.

 Article sources